-Cat flu is another name for an upper respiratory tract infection often caused by Feline Herpes Virus or Feline Calicivirus.
-This illness affects the lining of a cat's nose, pharynx, sinuses and throat, as well as the membranes of a cat's eyes.
-Symptoms include sneezing, drooling, loss of appetite and nasal or ocular discharge.
-There are plenty of measures you can take at home to treat your cat if it comes down with cat flu.
+Cat flu is another name for an upper respiratory tract infection often caused by feline herpes virus, or feline calicivirus.
+This illness affects the lining of a cat's nose, pharynx, sinuses, and throat, as well as the membranes of a cat's eyes.
+Symptoms include sneezing, drooling, loss of appetite, and nasal or ocular discharge.
+There are plenty of measures you can take at home to treat your cat if she comes down with cat flu.
 Read on to learn more about cat flu home remedy solutions.

 Discharge from the cat's eyes is common with a bout of cat flu.
 Clean your cat's eyes frequently with cotton balls soaked in lukewarm salt water.
 Never use water that is too hot as it may burn your cat's eyes.
 Discard any used cotton balls to prevent the spread of infection.
 If your cat's eye discharge is very excessive and the eye seems painful, the infection may have caused a corneal ulcer which can only be treated by a veterinarian.

-Your cat may lose its appetite due to the condition, or due to the fact that its nose has gotten stuffy.
-A stuffy nose prevents your cat from smelling its food, which may prevent the cat from eating.
+Your cat may lose his appetite due to the respiratory illness, or because his nose has gotten stuffy.
+A stuffy nose prevents your cat from smelling his food, which may prevent the cat from eating.
 Combat this by offering your cat's favorite foods.
 Offer foods with an extra strong smell, such as sardines.
-Vanilla ice cream is another good option as cats tend to like it and the cool temperature soothes a sore throat.
+Vanilla ice cream is another good option as cats tend to like it, and the cool temperature soothes a sore throat.
 Consumption of dairy products for cats is not normally recommended, but a small amount occasionally would probably be tolerated.

-Set up a recovery area for your cat.
+You'll need to set up a recovery area for your cat.
 Make sure the area is out of the way of noise, household traffic and other pets (a bathroom works nicely).
-Keep the area warm, and make it comfortable with a bed, litter box, food and water in close reach, a couple of toys and a humidifier if you have one.
+Keep the area warm, and make it comfortable with a bed, litter box, food, and water in close reach.
+Add a couple of toys, and a humidifier if you have one.